Frequently asked questions

 We may think the definition of a denomination is that of an overarching governing body of a particular religious sect, such as the Catholic Church.
 Here we are defining denomination as an organization of temple communities and priests that agree to a common approach of caring for the Soto Zen tradition.
 In this case, the denomination would refer to the member temples and priests of Soto Zen N. A..

-Members of Soto Zen N. A. will share a deep dedication to the Soto Zen tradition with members of SZBA and all others who care for and follow the Soto Zen tradition.
+Clergy members of Soto Zen N. A. will share a deep dedication to the Soto Zen tradition with members of SZBA and all others who care for and follow the Soto Zen tradition.
 We are all part of the larger mandala of the Soto Zen community.
-Soto Zen N. A. aims to contribute one vision of what it means to carry the tradition forward.
 In this way, we will seek ways to have a fruitful and mutually beneficial relationship with the SZBA and hope that many members of Soto Zen N. A. will also join SZBA.

 Why apply for membership in Soto Zen N. A.?